justice-rage/animal-shelter-api/README.md

 - Activate rails server: `rails s`
 - Navigate to localhost:3000 in your default browser to view API.
 - Alternatively, download Postman(API platform) to test the example endpoints below.
-- To generate new random database entires input the following command: `rake db:reset` -- NOTE: Turn of rails server prior to reset, and turn back on after reset is complete.
+- To generate new random database entries input the following command: `rake db:reset` -- NOTE: Turn of rails server prior to reset, and turn back on after reset is complete.

 # Endpoints
 | Usage | Method | URL | Parameters |